eu-ge-ne/enrouter-docs/apps/web/src/app/docs/api/matchLocation/content.md

 - match for `/docs`
 - match for `/docs/api`

 You rarely need to use `Match` directly.
-For your convinience there are several hooks for working with `Match` list: `useMatch`, `useActive` etc.
+For your convenience there are several hooks for working with `Match` list: `useMatch`, `useActive` etc.